jjackson1994/SEVN_PyWrapper/cython/readme.md

-*** Usage-wise, built-in types behave just like regular Python classes defined with the class statement, and the Python type system treats built-in types just like regular classes.
+###### Usage-wise, built-in types behave just like regular Python classes defined with the class statement, and the Python type system treats built-in types just like regular classes.

-### how to make extensions in Cython:
+## how to make extensions in Cython:

 Consider a simple class meant to model particles.
 Each particle has a mass, an x position, and a velocity.
 A simple Particle class in pure Python would look something like:

+### The python class:

 ```Python
 class Particle(object):